biodivgame/biodivgame.github.io/content/archive/question-1_07/question-1_07.md

 Welcome!
 Here we have a question about woodpeckers!

+What might, at first sight, look like a natural knot or hollow in the tree trunk is actually the nesting spot of a Great Spotted Woodpecker / flaggspett.

 #### Why do woodpeckers peck wood?

 ##### - <center> [It makes loud noise proclaiming territory and contributing towards attracting a mate.](https://biodivgame.github.io/archive/question-1_07_correct/right-answer/) </center>